C2DH/ranketwo-submissions/lessons/drafts/data.md

 > Deciding what to record about Lea's grandmother's belongings — and what to leave out — is itself an ethical choice.
 To explore this further, check this lesson on [ethics and responsibilities](https://github.com/C2DH/ranketwo-submissions/blob/master/lessons/drafts/data-ethics.md).

+Critically thinking about data assembled by somebody else is crucial if we want to employ in our research.
+We always need to evaluate it to identify potential biases, shortcomings or problematic choice of categories.
+To allow the same thing for other ussing our data, we need to document why we have chosen a specific category or value, or why we might have revised it later on, so that our decision remain retracable.
+This way, other researchers can look for complementary sources from a different archive, or compare our data with another type of source (like oral history or photographs) to check, enhance or even critique the conclusions that our dataset might suggest just by the selection of the data model.

 ### Reading/viewing suggestions

 Lemercier, Claire, and Claire Zalc.
 2019. *Quantitative Methods in the Humanities: An Introduction.* .
 Translated by Arthur Goldhammer.
 Charlottesville: University of Virginia Press.